laboon/CS1699/deliverables/deliverable2.md

 For this assignment, your group will write unit tests for an object or other unit of code.
 You will also write about your discoveries, problems that you've had, and problems you would anticipate going forward.

-Additionally, you will email me your code and unit tests, OR a link to your tests and code on Github.
+All code and tests should be on Github or a similar repository accessible to me.

 ## Format
 Every group should have a title page with: